stephengold/jme3-utilities/README.md

 ### CubeMapExample

 Sometimes you'll want to combine SkyControl with other sky elements.
-The jme3-utilities project includes CubeMapExample, a slightly more sophisticated application than BasicGame.
+The Jme3-utilities Project includes CubeMapExample, a slightly more sophisticated application than BasicGame.
 CubeMapExample includes a cube-mapped sky, lit terrain, and multiple light sources.
 In this section, you'll see how SkyControl can be used to add sun, moon, and clouds to CubeMapExample.